Occasionally outsiders may visit your church on a Sunday morning.

 b) Secondly, if that person turn out not to be new and answers you by saying they’ve been in the church a year, things can still get rather awkward so either way it’s a win-win.

-4. Don’t have Greeters, But If You Do Definitely Don’t Train Them
+4. Don’t Have Greeters Or Don’t Train Them

 A person decides within the first 3 to 8 minutes whether or not they will return.